raymyers/mender-ai-experiments/README.md

 # Mender.AI Experiments

+Explorations in AI-assisted code refactoring.

-For now, checkout [Mender.AI](Mender.AI) to see what this is all about.
+For now, checkout [Mender.AI](https://mender.ai) to see what this is all about.